John Gernoun: Gernoun family

-He claimed descent from the de Gernon family who are described as "barons" in the Domesday Book.
+He claimed descent from the de Gernon family, who are described as "barons" in the Domesday Book.
 His father Roger Gernoun was a military commander who distinguished himself during the Bruce campaign in Ireland of 1315–1318.
 John also fought in the campaign and was wounded in the hand at the Battle of Faughart in October 1318, where Edward Bruce was killed.

-John was probably born in Louth.
-The Gernoun family had strong links to that county and gave their name to Gernonstown, an area with which John retained strong links.
+John was probably born in Louth: he later owned land in Dundalk.
+The Gernoun family had strong links to that county and gave their name to Gernonstown, an area with which John retained strong links, and where his descendants lived in the following century.
 Several members of the Gernoun family held the office of High Sheriff of Louth between the fourteenth and seventeenth centuries.
 Richard Gernon, High Sheriff of County Louth, was murdered in 1311, a casualty of a long-running feud between the Gernouns and the prominent Brisbon family of Dundalk.
 It is not clear if the judge was related to the wealthy English landowner John Gernoun, who died in 1384.